Best Personal Credit (Privatkredit) in Germany

 Best Personal Credit (Privatkredit) in Germany [2026]

-Getting a personal loan in Germany as a foreigner is genuinely possible, but the process rewards preparation.
-You need a valid residence permit, proof of income (usually three months of Gehaltsabrechnungen), a German bank account, and your Anmeldung confirmation.
-Some banks also ask for your employment contract.
-Online lenders like ING, DKB, and Santander have made the application process significantly more accessible in English, which helps if your German is still at the “ordering coffee” stage.
-The traditional Sparkasse and Volksbank branches remain options too, especially if you prefer a face-to-face conversation.
-This guide covers all of it: current personal loan interest rates in Germany for 2026, which lenders offer the best conditions, what the real requirements are, and how to compare offers without getting lost in the fine print.
+Getting a personal loan in Germany as a foreigner is genuinely possible.
+The process does reward preparation, though.
+You typically need a valid residence permit, three months of Gehaltsabrechnungen (payslips), a German bank account, and your Anmeldung (official address registration) confirmation.
+Some lenders also want your employment contract.
+Online banks like ING, DKB, and Santander have made applications far more accessible and in some cases available in English, which matters if your German is still at the ordering-coffee stage.
+Traditional Sparkasse and Volksbank branches remain solid options if you prefer a face-to-face conversation with someone who can explain the fine print.

 best personal credit privatkredit in germany overview